Knowledge base

 B. External recipient

-If the recipient of the encrypted email has an email address managed outside of Infomaniak services, encryption is always possible, but it requires the definition of a password:
+If the recipient of the encrypted email has an email address managed outside of Infomaniak services, encryption is still possible, but it requires setting a password:

-1. Sending will not be possible as the send icon will remain grayed out and symbols will appear on the padlocks:
+1. .
+Sending will not be possible as the send icon will remain grayed out and symbols will appear on the locks:

 3. A modal opens to allow you to create a password.